nosolopau/cameron/README.md

         Host *
             StrictHostKeyChecking no

 I know that it's terrible, but is enough for me at this moment :).
-Perhaps http://serverfault.com/a/316100 will be better.
+Perhaps the solution described in http://serverfault.com/a/316100 will be better.